hmdhszd/Hashicorp-Terraform-Associate-Certification-Resources/29- Terraform Cloud.md

 ● `Clustering`

-Team & Governance features are not available for Terraform Cloud Free (Paid)
+Team & Governance features are not available for Terraform Cloud Free (it's a Paid features)

 __________________________________________________________________________________________